 TASCHEN’s carbon pledge

-As a result of our new ecological partnership, TASCHEN, the world’s largest publisher of art books, will become carbon neutral.
-The Instituto Terra was founded in 1998 at Aimorés in the state of Minas Gerais on land belonging to the Salgado family.
-Once a cattle ranch carved out of the Atlantic Forest, this property had become arid and infertile, with dried-up rivers and little more than shrubbery for vegetation.
-Lélia and Sebastião Salgado decided to reforest the entire area with the species that once flourished there.
-Since then, an almost miraculous transformation has taken place.
+The Instituto Terra organization was founded in 1998 at Aimorés in the state of Minas Gerais, Brazil, on land belonging to the Salgado family.
+Once a cattle ranch carved out of the Atlantic Forest, the property had become arid and infertile, with dried-up rivers and little more than shrubbery for vegetation.
+For over 20 years, Lélia and Sebastião Salgado have reforested the valley with the species that once flourished there.
+Since then, a miraculous transformation has taken place.

 Trees play a crucial role in balancing global levels of carbon dioxide and oxygen.
-While humans breathe in oxygen and expel carbon dioxide, trees work to do the opposite: They release life-giving oxygen into the environment and help absorb the excess carbon dioxide we produce.
-And because they do this mostly while they are growing, the impact of the new forest at Aimorés is even more significant.
+While humans breathe in oxygen and expel carbon dioxide, trees work to do the opposite: they release life-giving oxygen into the environment and help absorb the excess carbon dioxide we produce.
+Because they do this mostly while they are growing, the impact of the new forest at Aimorés is even more significant.